ULD™ Rules, Explanations, and Clarifications

 2.1 ALD™ Pathway To The World Championship

 In September 2020, the ALD™ National Championship level of competition was added.
-All participating countries will filter their competition to and through a national championship tournament.
+All participating countries will filter their amateur competition to and through a national championship tournament or series.
 Players will play their way to the ALD™ World Championship through Leagues, National Championship Qualifiers, and National Championship events.

 Competitors may qualify for the ALD™ National Championship events via World Ranking Points, League Competition, and / or National Championship Qualifiers.
 The World Ranking Points leaders at the end of the current season (on or about August 1st), in each division will receive and invitation to their country’s National Championship.
 The winners of each division in each league will receive an invitation along with the winners of each division at each National Championship Qualifier.